A Penrose-type inequality for static spacetimes: The timelike convergence condition and the ADM Mass

 \end{proof} Next, we discuss the asymptotic conditions on the triple $(M^{n},g,V)$. \begin{definition} A static triple $(M^{n},g,V)$ is \textit{asymptotically flat} if there exists a compact set $K$ and a diffeomorphism $x: \mathbb{R}^{n} \setminus B_{1}(0) \rightarrow M^{n} \setminus K$ such that in the coordinates $x=(x^{1},\dots,x^{n})$ we have the asymptotic expansions

-for the metric and lapse, where $\delta_{ij}$ is the Euclidean metric on $\mathbb{R}^{n} \setminus B_{1}(0)$ and $m$ is the ADM mass of $(M^{n},g)$. \end{definition} If the metric $g_{ij}$ has the asymptotic expansion \eqref{g_decay} and in addition the tensor $P_{ij}$ in \eqref{P} vanishes outside of some large compact set $K$, then $(M^{n} \setminus K, g, V)$ is in fact static vacuum, see Corvino \cite{C00}.
-In this case, the lapse function $V$ automatically has the asymptotic expansion \eqref{V_decay} after scaling-- see for example \cite{HMM17}, Proposition B.4.
-Here, we directly assume \eqref{V_decay} as in \cite{KL18} and \cite{YL15} instead of assuming that $P_{ij}$ be compactly supported.
+for the metric and lapse, where $\delta_{ij}$ is the Euclidean metric on $\mathbb{R}^{n} \setminus B_{1}(0)$.
+We refer to the coefficient $m$ in \eqref{V_decay} as the \textit{mass} of $(M^{n},g)$. \end{definition} If $(M^{n},g)$ is asymptotically flat with decay order $q > \frac{n-2}{2}$ and the tensor $P_{ij}$ in \eqref{P} vanishes outside of some large compact set $K$, then the lapse function $V$ automatically has the expansion \eqref{V_decay} near infinity after scaling, c.f. \cite{HMM17} Proposition B4.
+In this situation, the coefficient $m$ in \eqref{V_decay} coincides with the ADM mass of $(M^{n},g)$.
+Here, we directly assume the expansion \eqref{V_decay} as in \cite{KL18} and \cite{YL15}.
+We also mention that this notion of asymptotic flatness is slightly different from the one in \cite{HW24a}, which does not assume a first-order expansion for the lapse.

 The expansion \eqref{V_decay} allows us to express the ADM mass of $(M^{n},g)$ as a flux integral at infinity of the lapse.
 This insight is credited originally to Smarr \cite{S73} and is central to our monotonicity argument.